alpha77x/discord-webhook-spammer/README.md

 # discord-webhook-spammer
- Best discord webhook spammer made in Python
+Best discord webhook spammer made in `Python`

+## ⚠ Precautions
+This code is for educational purposes only.
+I am not responsible for any damage caused by this code.